Electric Vehicle Charging Network

 ChargeNet NZ have the Solution

-We are building a nation-wide network of Rapid DC Chargers that let any EV owner quickly recharge their vehicle, typically in 10-30 minutes.
+ChargeNet NZ are building a nation-wide network of Rapid DC Chargers that let any EV owner quickly recharge their vehicle, typically in 10 – 30 minutes.

 Free from the constraints imposed by the hazardous nature of traditional fossil-based transport fuels, EV charging stations can be placed in much more convenient locations, like shopping malls and supermarkets where you would typically park for at least 20 – 30 minutes anyway.

 How does Fast Charging work?

 Electric Vehicles have a charger built in that converts the AC power from the grid into DC power for the car’s battery.
-Due to size and weight constraints this onboard charger is limited in power and so typically takes 6 hours to fully charge a car.
+Due to size and weight constraints this onboard charger is limited in power and so typically takes six hours to fully charge a car.

-A Rapid DC Charger is a much larger version of the onboard charger, and converts high power 3-phase AC into very powerful DC current.
-This dramatically reduces the charge time, usually to less than 30 minutes.
+A Rapid DC Charger is a much larger version of the onboard charger, and converts high power 3-phase AC into powerful DC current.
+Bypassing the onboard charger dramatically reduces the charge time, usually to less than 30 minutes.